Robopoly/Quadcopter/README.md

 ## Components
 The shield has an MPU-9250, a barometer and an attiny4313 that is responsible for the GPS, sonar and optic flow sensor.
+The MPU-9250 does not have the same register map as the MPU-9150 previously used if I'm not mistaken.
+Check that before use.

 | chip         | purpose                                | link                         |   Status            |